Tips for Garage Door Safety Month in June

 - Use the Old Track?
 When buying a replacement garage door, some homeowners are tempted to save a few dollars by putting the new door on the old track.
 However, your old track may not fit with your new door, depending on the thickness of your sections, the weight of the door, the headroom required, the location of the garage door opener, and other considerations.
 The track and sections work together as a system.
 For maximum performance and long life, you should use the track that is designed for your specific door.

 - Regular Service.
 Your garage door is probably the largest moving part in your home and is typically used every day.
 Over time, parts can wear out and break, creating potential safety problems.
-Although you should provide monthly safety checks and maintenance to your garage door system, an annual visit from a trained, professional door systems technician can keep your door operating safely and smoothly for a long time.
+Although you should provide monthly safety checks and maintenance to your garage door system, an annual visit from a trained, professional garage door repair technician can keep your door operating safely and smoothly for a long time.

 - Man the Manual.
 Keep the owner’s manuals for your door and opener hanging near the door for easy reference.
 Every model of door and opener has specific safety instructions unique to that model.
 Where is your manual?